auth0/java-jwt/README.md

 If you're looking for an **Android** version of the JWT Decoder take a look at our [JWTDecode.Android](https://github.com/auth0/JWTDecode.Android) library.

-> This library currently supports Java 7.
-Beginning soon, it will require Java 8 as the minimum supported Java version.
-See [this issue](https://github.com/auth0/java-jwt/issues/457) for additional information and timelines.
+> This library requires Java 8 or higher.
+The last version that supported Java 7 was 3.11.0.

 ## Installation